How to Print a QR Code That Scans Every Time

 File format

 Short answer: download SVG for print whenever you can.
 Vector formats describe the code as math, not pixels, so they stay razor-sharp at any size.
-With QRKIT you can download SVG, PNG, or PDF free — no sign-up required.
+With QRKIT a PNG download takes only a free account, while SVG and PDF come with any paid plan.
+For the vector question on its own — what an SVG is, which QRKIT surface hands you one, and how to edit it afterwards — see the guide to SVG QR codes.

-- SVG (vector) — best for print.
+• SVG (vector) — best for print.
 Infinitely scalable with no pixelation at any size, from a business card to a poster.
-This is what print shops want, and your logo stays crisp because it is embedded as vector too.
+This is what print shops want.
+It comes with any paid plan.
+A built-in brand logo stays vector inside the file too; a logo you upload yourself is a PNG or JPG, so it stays a bitmap — upload it at a generous resolution for large-format print.

-- High-resolution PNG — fine for home printing.
-QRKIT's high-resolution PNG export is free and renders cleanly for flyers, cards, and labels.
+• PNG — fine for home printing.
+QRKIT's free PNG export tops out at 1024 pixels and renders cleanly for flyers, cards, and labels at small sizes; the larger 2K and 4K sizes come with any paid plan.
 Just make sure the pixel dimensions are large enough for the final printed size.

 Resolution